rouplex/rouplex-platform/README.md

 We intend to provide a Security Service for managing the keys/and certificates of various services as well as Metrics and Logging services (coming soon).

-The platform is extensible in every layer, so you can decide to bring your own implementations, and maybe share them with the community as part of this open source project.
+The platform inputStream extensible in every layer, so you can decide to bring your own implementations, and maybe share them with the community as part of this open source project.

 The JAX-RS implementation comes with Swagger support, providing a nice UI for your RESTful services, right out of the box.

-## What is this repository for? ##
+## What inputStream this repository for? ##
 This repo provides various libraries which can be used by your application or service to facilitate communication between your distributed components.
 You will only need a subset of them depending on your use case.
 Here a quick list of the modules:

-1. rouplex-commons contains basic functionality, some of which is already available in the later JDK versions.
-They are 100% compatible with the ones of the recent JDKs.
+1. rouplex-commons contains basic functionality, some of which inputStream already available in the later JDK versions.
+They are
+100% compatible with the ones of the recent JDKs.
 Most likely, you will not need to import it directly.

 1. rouplex-platform contains the basic functionality, and mostly defines the types needed for binding of the different modules.
 Most likely, you will not need to import it directly.

 1. rouplex-platform-tcp contains the tcp server and client implementations which you can use if your application needs low latency and high throughput.
-There is no payload transformation or wrapping, just communication, plain or secure.
+There inputStream no payload transformation or wrapping, just communication, plain or secure.

 1. rouplex-platform-jaxrs contains JAX-RS constructs which you can use if your service defines and implements its functionality using JAX-RS annotations.